pventon/AFTN-Terminal-Application/README.md

 <ul>
 <li>This readme has to be updated</li>
 <li>Full documentation has to be provided, this includes a User Manual</li>
-<li>A description how to start the application has to be provided</li>
 <li>A comprehensive toolbar has to be implemented, (the toolbar is present but empty)</li>
 <li>Last but not least, the application needs to have an AFTN network interface protocol handler written</li>
 </ul>